4dn-dcic/fish_omics_format/docs/source/core.rst

 polymeric Trace using a 3D polymeric tracing algorithm.
 As a result, all Spots that share the same Trace_ID, by definition belong to the same Trace.

-Each row reports the x, y, z localization, and the Trace assignment (i.e., Trace_ID) of a FISH-omics bright Spot and corresponds to a specific genomic DNA target sequence identified by chromosome ID (Chrom), and by start (Chrom_Start) and end (Chrom_End) chromosome coordinates.
+Each row reports the X, Y, Z localization, and the Trace assignment (i.e., Trace_ID) of a FISH-omics bright Spot and corresponds to a specific genomic DNA target sequence identified by chromosome ID (Chrom), and by start (Chrom_Start) and end (Chrom_End) chromosome coordinates.
 In this table the reported X, Y and Z coordinates are assumed to result from post-processing and quality control procedures and therefore correspond to the final localization of the DNA target under study.

 At a minimum the Table has to have 8 columns in the following order: Spot_ID, Trace_ID, X, Y, Z, Chrom, Chrom_Start, Chrom_End.
 These are required.
 Additionally in case sub-cellular structures, cells or extra cellular structures (e.g., Tissue) are identified as part of this experiment, this table has to mandatorily include the ID of the Sub_Cellular, Cell or Extra Cellular Structure Region of Interest (ROI) each Spot/Trace is associated with.